 Annually roughly 1.4 million people across the United States of America sustain a Traumatic Brain Injury.
 Whilst many recover if not fully but quite well there are currently more than 5.3 million Americans who require lifelong assistance of others to help them in performing daily activities.
 There are many disabilities linked to suffering traumatic brain injuries and these can affect a person in many ways by affecting their thinking, comprehension, emotions and behavior.
 Traumatic brain injuries can also cause epilepsy and increase the risk for conditions such as Alzheimer’s, Parkinson’s, and other brain disorders that become more prevalent with age.
 A recent study has found that dementia risks are increased as a person ages, if they have suffered from a traumatic brain injury when they were younger.

 A traumatic brain injury or an intracranial injury is sustained when there is a brain injury that has occurred due to an external force.
-The effects and impact of a traumatic brain injury on a person’s health and life is dependent on not only the severity of the injury but also where in the brain the injury occurred and whether the injury was caused by something penetrating the brain or not.
+The effects and impact of a traumatic brain injury on a person’s health and life are dependent on not only the severity of the injury but also where in the brain the injury occurred and whether the injury was caused by something penetrating the brain or not.

 A study that was recently published in the New York Times found that the likelihood of developing dementia was increased in people suffering from traumatic brain injury.